-Figure 5: Measuring physiochemical parameter next to an anchored glass eel fyke net.
+Figure 5: Measuring physiochemical parameter near an anchored glass eel fyke net.

-Data Analysis
+Data Analyses

 Data Preparation

-The collected and recorded data was passed through a data cleaning and tidying process before any analysis could be done.
-All the typing errors in the species names, families and common names were corrected and rectified.
-This made sure that the species name, common name and local names collated with all species.
+Data entered into Microsoft Execel worksheet for storage and analysis.
+The collected and recorded data was passed through a data cleaning and tidying process before analysis could be done.
 The physiochemical parameters were aligned with the respective study sites and species caught in those sites.
 The missing values were imputed and outliers excluded from the dataset.
 The data preparation phase produced a meaningful rectangular data, free of outliers and missing values.
 The data was then ready for both descriptive and inferential statistics.

 Descriptive Statistics